chrislaurie-bs/airtable_hierarchy/README.md

 >>> insert gif here <<<

 ## Roadmap
 A few features I am contemplating for a future version.
-This may not be open source:
 * Display configuration.
 Currently Hierarchy only shows the primary field of a table.
 This is how Airtable often do it.
 With this feature, you will be able to specify which fields to show on the rows/cards.
 * Children lists.
 In some cases, Hierarchy is in fact a method to classify the parent link of another table.
 Add a second list of rows which then comes from the child table.
+* Hierarchical roll-ups and totals.
+Get the counts brnaches/children or totals of a column for each node in the hierarchcy.
+* Branch templates.
+Specify a branch node to act as a template and then graft a copy of that node at the current level.
+This will make it is to get identical branch structures pre-populated, based on another brnach.
 * Improved settings interface.
 At the moment the settings interface sucks a bit.
 * Code clean-up and architecture.
 Refactor the code into more modularized, smaller chunks.
 Currently index.js is a bit of a behemoth and the structure is not elegant and simple.